How To Host A Bridal Shower: The Complete Step-By-Step Guide

 Create a guest list.

 Create a list of the people you want to invite to the bridal shower.
+Who do you invite to a bridal shower?
 Generally, this includes close family and friends of the bride-to-be, but it could also be the entire bridal party as well along with people from both sides of the families.

 Consider how many people can fit in your chosen venue or host’s home and make adjustments as needed.
 It is also important to keep in mind that the bride-to-be might have some people in mind that she wants to invite as well.